cferdinandi/astro/README.md

 ## Working with the Source Files

 If you would prefer, you can work with the development code in the `src` directory using the included [Gulp build system](http://gulpjs.com/).
-This compiles, lints, and minifies code, and runs unit tests.
+This compiles, lints, and minifies code.

 ### Dependencies
 Make sure these are installed first.